msuv08/seam-carving/README.md

 </div>

-- And, for the vertical direction, we use the below formula for all (i,j) pixels:
+- And, for the vertical direction, the below formula is used for all (i,j) pixels:
 <div align="center">

 ```MATLAB